gitlabhq/gitlabhq/doc/ci/variables/README.md

 Once you set them, they will be available for all subsequent pipelines.

-### Limiting scopes of secret variables
+### Limiting environment scopes of secret variables

 >**Notes:**
 [Introduced][ee-2112] in [GitLab Enterprise Edition Premium][eep] 9.4.

-You can limit the scope of a secret variable by [defining which environments][envs] it can be available for.
+You can limit the environment scope of a secret variable by [defining which environments][envs] it can be available for.

-Wildcards can be used, and the default scope is `*` which means any jobs will have this variable, not matter if an environment is defined or not.
+Wildcards can be used, and the default environment scope is `*` which means any jobs will have this variable, not matter if an environment is defined or not.

-For example, if the scope is `production`, then only the jobs having the environment `production` defined would have this specific variable.
-Wildcards (`*`) can be used along with the environment name, therefore if the scope is `review/*` then any jobs with environment names starting with `review/` would have that particular variable.
+For example, if the environment scope is `production`, then only the jobs having the environment `production` defined would have this specific variable.
+Wildcards (`*`) can be used along with the environment name, therefore if the environment scope is `review/*` then any jobs with environment names starting with `review/` would have that particular variable.

 ## Deployment variables